From slang to fast food, beef is deeply woven into America's cultural and culinary heritage. We prize beef for its rich, unique, complex flavors.

 - Rib: This primal is most recognized for the ribeye steak, but also provides short ribs from the plate and skirt steaks.
 In this section, we'll discuss the art and science of dry-aging beef, and how these techniques enhance the meat's flavor, tenderness, and overall quality.

 - Chuck: This primal contains the neck, shoulder, chest and foreleg, and provides us with many cuts that were not previously used.
 The way that chuck is butchered has evolved over the years, and we'll discuss how and why.
 Chuck eye and brisket come from this primal, but you can also cut steaks (such as the flatiron) from the shoulder blade.

 - Offal: Let's not forget the kidneys, liver, heart, tongue, cheeks and oxtail.
 When prepared with thought, these parts are a powerhouse of intense flavors and nutrition.

 Beef 301 takes place over 2 days: session 1 will focus on the hindquarter, and session 2 will focus on the forequarter.
 The workshop will be limited to 2 participants, which means you'll get plenty of individualized attention from instructors and have ample hands-on opportunities to practice.

 Join us to take your butchery skills to the next level.
 At the end of the class, you will have a deep understanding of exactly where retail cuts are located on a steer, and also see lesser-known cuts and how they can be utilized.

-This class takes place at Fleishers Greenwich at 160 E. Putnam Ave, Cos Cob, CT 06807.
+This class takes place in CT at Fleishers Greenwich or Fleishers Westport.
 Attendees will receive an email one week prior to class with additional information.

 Refund Policy: All 301 class and private class registrations require securing meat in advance.
 If students wish to cancel within 2 weeks of the class start date, 25% of the registration fee will be held as a nonrefundable deposit.